Teen Climbing Camp – Squamish

 To view available dates for this Adventure click the BOOK NOW button.

-Please note: due to COVID-19 the overnight portion is no longer included
+Please note: due to COVID-19 the overnight portion and food are no longer included.
+We have adjusted the price to reflect these changes.

 Our Teen Climbing Camp give your children the chance to explore different styles of climbing (top rope, lead, trad), learn rope skills, safety habits, and build climbing techniques.
 Our certified climbing guides set everything up and provide helpful advice along the way.
 Designed to ensure the safety and climbing success of each camper.